‘The Masked Dancer’ spoilers: The Zebra is …

 We saw a campaign poster for Zebra; De La Hoya has flirted with idea of running for political office.

-The only clue we had before the Zebra danced for the first time was from the show’s Instagram account.
+The only clue we had before the Zebra danced for the first time came from the show’s Instagram account.
 The Zebra revealed that his favorite holiday song is “Feliz Navidad,” which is “Merry Christmas” in Spanish.
-De La Hoya’s parents emigrated from Mexico and this California native is fluent in Spanish.

-He loves to sing and even posted a performance of this holiday classic on line several years ago.
-Back in 2000 his self-titled disc even reaped a Grammy nomination; as a group, “The Masked Dancer” contestants have contended 20 times for music’s highest honor.
+De La Hoya posted a performance of him singing this holiday classic online several years ago.

 SEE ‘The Masked Dancer’ spoilers: The Tulip is …